mdnmdn/asimeow/README.md

 # Specify number of worker threads (default: 4)
 ./asimeow -t 8

+# Create a default configuration file in ~/.config/asimeow/
+./asimeow init

+# Create a default configuration file in the current directory
+./asimeow init --local

+# Create a default configuration file at a specific path
+./asimeow init --path /path/to/config.yaml
 ```

 Note: This tool requires macOS and uses the `tmutil` command to manage Time Machine exclusions.
 You may need to run it with sudo for some operations.

+### Configuration File Location

+Asimeow looks for configuration files in the following order:

+1. Path specified with the `-c` or `--config` flag
+2. `config.yaml` in the current directory
+3. `~/.config/asimeow/config.yaml` in the user's home directory

+If no configuration file is found, Asimeow will display an error message with instructions on how to create one.

 ## Configuration